 Pros and cons of graphene batteries for smartphones

 Future smartphones packing graphene power cells would exhibit the benefits outlined above.
-Handsets would charge even faster (check out the results when we tested a graphene powerbank in the video at the top of this article), battery life would easily last a day or two, if not longer, and devices could be thinner and lighter.
+Handsets, battery packs, and the like could charge as fast or even faster than the current quick-charge technologies on the market.
+Battery life should also easily last a day or two, if not longer, and devices could be thinner and lighter than they are now.

 The move to graphene could offer 60% or more capacity compared to the same-sized lithium-ion battery.
 Combined with better heat dissipation, cooler batteries will extend device lifespans too.
 You won’t need to pay for expensive battery replacements after a couple of years to keep your old devices performing in top condition.